johnae/dot/README.markdown

 # My Dotfiles (and nix expressions)

+I don't use these anymore as I've switched to [NixOS](https://nixos.org).
+Please see [nixdot](https://github.com/johnae/nixdot) for what I use now.

 These are the dotfiles I use to customize Arch Linux (mostly).
 I used to use something called homeshick which linked files into my home but I've since opted to use an arguably simpler approach.

 The ```.profile.d``` has been divided up into many files named by feature and contained within similarly named directory, eg: